hayen-b/Kabu-Trading/README.md

 # KABU Trading

 KABU Trading is a university project developed in Kotlin using Android Studio.
 It is an Android application that facilitates trading activities in a simulated environment.
 The app includes features such as discovering stocks, managing a portfolio, and viewing user profiles.
-Followed <a href="https://developer.android.com/topic/architecture">Google's architectural principles</a>.

 ## Features